pmdevita/switcharoohelper/Readme.md

 ## How it works

 ### Basic Logic
-When someone posts a comment to r/switcharoo, the bot
+When someone posts a submission (that should be linking to the switcharoo comment) to r/switcharoo, the bot

 * Checks the link
     * is to a comment that